zwid3/byteMentor/README.md

-Watch a vidoe here: https://youtu.be/BrmOWcjya3U
+Watch a video here: https://youtu.be/BrmOWcjya3U